chromium/chromium/components/onc/docs/onc_spec.md

 * **CustomAPNList**
     * (optional) - [array of APN](#APN-type)
-    * List of custom APN configurations, added by either the user or enterprise admin.
+    * List of custom APN configurations, added by either the user, or set automatically with a list of APNs in the top-level *AdminAPNList* that either map to a non-empty *AdminAssignedAPNIds* for an eSIM, or to a non-empty *PSIMAdminAssignedAPNIds* for all pSIMs.

 * **EID**
     * (optional, read-only, provided only for eSIM networks) - **string**